Hungry Joe: Years in New York City

 Lewis became so infamous in New York City, his base of operations for many years, that he was once thrown out of the Twenty-Ninth Precinct by Captain Alexander "Clubber" Williams having recognized him as the man who attempted to con his brother while on the Pavona Ferry in 1884.

 Lewis was arrested with a young protégé named Oliver Wilson while attempting to draw in victims for a local bunco game in Broadway on April 21, 1885.
-Police had received reports that there had been bunco men operating in the district as county merchants arriving in the city to make their annual spring purchases.
+Police had received reports that there had been bunco men operating in the district as county merchants were arriving in the city to make their annual spring purchases.
 When police officers arrived at the scene, they "saw them accost a number of persons, shake hands with them, and act in the manner of "bunco steerers".
 They were tried at the Jefferson Market Police Court the following day on a charge of disorderly conduct.
 Lewis explained away the charges by pointing out that he did not collect a crowd, obstruct the sidewalk, use profane or improper language, or any other cause which legally defined "disorderly conduct".
 He also denied having "accosted strangers" stating to the judge "I am not in the habit of accosting strangers.
 I spoke to and shook hands with several friends.
 That is the way, I believe, that gentlemen greet one another in the street.
 I did nothing to justify this arrest".
 One of these men, Lewis claimed, had asked him directions to the Astor Library at which time he was arrested.
 Despite his defense, Wilson and he were both fined $10.
 Though both men were well-dressed and "wore what appeared to be gold-mounted chains", neither had watches or any collateral to pay for their release.

 A month later, Lewis attempted to swindle vacationing wealthy British manufacturer Joseph Ramsden who was in New York for health reasons.
 Shortly after his arrival from Manchester, England, on which he had traveled on the Cunard steamer Gallia, he booked into a Broadway hotel.
 Lewis approached Ramsden the next day while taking a walk down Broadway.
 He greeted Ramsden near the Metropolitan Hotel calling the surprised tourist by name and inquiring about his health.
-When Ransden expressed his astonishment at having been recognized by, in his view a total stranger, Lewis introduced himself as the nephew of the captain of the Gallia and who had "spoke very kindly of him".
+When Ransden expressed his astonishment at having been recognized by, in his view, a total stranger, Lewis introduced himself as the nephew of the captain of the Gallia and who had "spoke very kindly of him".
 Claiming to be a manufacturer of women's undergarments in Baltimore, he then used the introduction to lure him to a bunco game.
 Lewis explained that he was preparing to leave for Baltimore but offered Ramsden to join him as he went to purchase tickets at a nearby railroad station.
 Ramsden agreed and the two walked together down Broadway while Lewis gave him a guided tour and pointing out businesses and giving exaggerated accounts of business dealing with various New York business firms.